Opening and Marketing

 - Buy only what you think you can sell.

-- Never place an order without knowing price and terms.
+- Never place an order without knowing the price and the terms.

 - Purchase orders must be in writing.